srashtikastiya/cricket/readme.md

 3. Import sql file from sqls/cricket.sql in phpmyadmin

-4. if composer is not installed in you system,Install composer by following the instructions from https://getcomposer.org/doc/00-intro.md
+4. If composer is not installed in you system,Install composer by following the instructions from https://getcomposer.org/doc/00-intro.md

 5. Update the Composer by running following command at Project root folder: composer update